 A managing agent is also required.
-A managing agent is someone that is chosen by the owner to respond if there are any issues with their renters.
-That person must be available 24 hours a day, 7 days a week and handle issues that arrive within 60 minutes of notification.
+An owner chooses a managing agent that will respond if there are any issues with their renters.
+That person must be available 24 hours a day, 7 days a week and handle issues that arise within 60 minutes of notification.

-There are several other rules that must be followed.
+There are several other rules that owners must follow.
 If they aren’t, the owner is subject to a misdemeanor charge and can have their license revoked.
 Without a license, short term rental activities would not be allowed.
 Read all the new Breckenridge regulations.

 Silverthorne’s Pending Regulations